onfido/onfido-sdk-ui/README.md

 ### Customized API Requests - Premium Enterprise Feature

 This premium enterprise feature enables you to control the data collected by the Onfido SDK through the use of callbacks that are invoked when the user submits their captured media.
 These callbacks provide all of the information that would normally be sent directly to the Onfido API and expect a promise in response that controls what the SDK does next.
 Before the feature can be used, it must be enabled for your account.
 Once enabled, you will need to set `useCustomizedApiRequests` to `true` and provide the callbacks for `onSubmitDocument` and `onSubmitSelfie` within the `enterpriseFeatures` block of the configuration options.
-The callback for video is not officially supported yet.
+The callback for video is not supported yet.

 Example: